 Scientific American reported on a study that endeavored to see if this was scientifically correct.
 The conclusion was “that there was a much higher concentration of carbon dioxide in the tall flute than the broad coupe.”

 When we first published this guide, we tested a number of glasses.
 We set out to answer a few questions about glass traits: Does the shape of the flute influence bubble preservation?
-Can one of these keep your beverage carbonated longer than the others?
+Can one of these preserve carbonation longer than the others?
 This was worth finding out.
 I chose these glasses for testing specifically because they look so different from each other, and observed how the CO₂ escaped:

-The Bormioli is what you’d call a trumpet shape.
+The Bormioli, which is no longer available, is what you’d call a trumpet shape.
 I included the Cuvee Prestige because the bottom of the bowl is slightly tapered in the middle.
 The glass in the middle is the Ouverture.
 The Ouverture Magnum was our top recommendation for wine glasses, so it seemed appropriate to see what it could do here.
 Notice the bottom of the bowl is very round.
 Next is the Edge, repping an extreme version of a shouldered or squared-off base.
-Finally, the Vinao, a slightly more exaggerated tulip than the Cuvee Prestige.
+Finally, the Vinao, which is no longer available, a slightly more exaggerated tulip than the Cuvee Prestige.

 Glasses B, C, and E perform a little differently.
 There are some pinprick streams lining the outsides of the bowls for sure, but there is clearly more organization happening.
 In C you can see a thick stream emanating from dead center.
 B and E have the finest streams, B coming from the middle and in E it’s off to the right.

-After observing, I spoke with Dr. Leigh Krietsch Boerner, Sweethome’s science editor who has a PhD in chemistry, and she gave me a great suggestion—wait 15 minutes after pouring the sparkling, then toss a Mentos into each glass to accelerate the nucleation process.
+After observing, I spoke with Leigh Krietsch Boerner, Wirecutter’s science editor who has a doctorate in chemistry, and she gave me a great suggestion—wait 15 minutes after pouring the sparkling, then toss a Mentos into each glass to accelerate the nucleation process.
 Basically, whichever glass produces the most fizz is the one that has the most CO₂ remaining, meaning it was able to preserve the carbonation the longest.